Laika-Beats/Homework2/README.md

 CSS + Bootstrap

 When I open my index.html from VSC in Chrome the list bullet for GitHub looks correct but when I view on my repo it moved to the right which I can't figure out why.
-All the other list items turnd out correct. ****edit: I looked at it again and the bullet is correct on a large screen but moves to the right when I shrink the screen
+All the other list items turnd out correct.

 I don't have projects to display yet so I used my picture as a placeholder on the portfolio page.
 When I originally made my grid and placed the pcitures inside of them I had a massive white space below that was driving me crazy.
 I originally